 Information Security Policy

-To define the responsibilities of our officers, employees, agents, and managers with respect to appropriate use and protection of our information assets.
+To define the responsibilities of our officers, employees, agents, and managers with respect to the appropriate use and protection of our information assets.
 To ensure that our information assets are secure from unauthorized access, misuse, degradation, or destruction.

 Organizing Information Security